NazaraEngine/NazaraEngine/README.md

 # Nazara Engine

-Nazara Engine is a fast, complete, cross-platform, object-oriented API which can help you in your daily developer life.
-Its goal is to provide a set of useful classes : Its core provides unicode strings, filesystem access, hashs, threads, ...

-It also provide a set of libraries, such as audio, network, physics, renderer, 2D and 3D graphics engines, ...
+Nazara Engine is a cross-platform framework aimed at (but not limited to) real-time applications requiring audio, 2D and 3D rendering, network and more (such as video games).

+Features:
+- 2D and 3D rendering using either Vulkan, OpenGL and OpenGL ES (depending on what's available on the target system).
+- Its own renderer-agnostic shader language (NZSL - Nazara Shading Language), no need to write specialized GLSL code anymore!
+- Easy to customize graphics module providing basis for advanced techniques (such as deferred shading, HDR, PBR rendering and more).
+- Audio playback and streaming based on OpenAL.
+- 2D and 3D Physics integration (with [Chipmunk](https://chipmunk-physics.net) and [Newton Dynamics](https://github.com/MADEAPPS/newton-dynamics)).
+- Optional ECS (Entity-Component-System) classes for helping with entity handling (based on the excellent [entt](https://github.com/skypjack/entt)).
+- A [ENet](https://github.com/lsalzman/enet)-based reliable UDP networking protocol.

-You can use it in any kind of commercial/non-commercial applications without any restriction ([MIT license](http://opensource.org/licenses/MIT)).
+You can use it in any kind of commercial and non-commercial applications without any restriction ([MIT license](http://opensource.org/licenses/MIT)).

 ## Authors

 Jérôme "Lynix" Leclercq - main developper (<lynix680@gmail.com>)
-Full Cycle Games - sponsor and contributor from 2017 to 2020.

-## Install
+## Build and install

-Use the premake build system in the build directory then compile the engine for your platform.
+See [INSTALL.md](INSTALL.md) for build instructions.

 ## How to use